Do you have a F.A.Q. about New York Broadway Tours?

 We are here to help answer any of your questions.

-Do we go inside any Broadway Theatre's or Buildings?
+Do we go inside any Broadway Theatre's?

 Do I need to make a reservation and purchase tickets in advance?